rnag/dataclass-wizard/README.rst

 Here are the key features that ``dataclass-wizard`` offers:

 -   *Flexible (de)serialization*: Marshal dataclasses to/from JSON, TOML, YAML, or ``dict``.
--  *Field properties*: Use properties with default values in dataclass instances.
+-   *Field properties made simple*: Add properties with default values to your dataclasses.
--  *JSON to Dataclass generation*: Auto-generate a dataclass schema from a JSON file or string.
+-  *JSON-to-Dataclass wizardry*: Auto-generate a dataclass schema from a JSON file or string.
--  *Environment support*: easily load ``dotenv`` files and environment variables as strongly-typed class fields.
+-  *Environment magic*: Easily map env vars and ``dotenv`` files to strongly-typed class fields.

 Wizard Mixins
 -------------

 In addition to ``JSONWizard``, these handy Mixin_ classes simplify your workflow:

-* `EnvWizard`_ — Seamlessly load environment variables and ``.env`` files into strongly-typed schemas.
-Handles secret files, with file names as keys.
+* `EnvWizard`_ — Seamlessly load env variables and ``.env`` files into typed schemas.
+Supports secret files (file names as keys).
 * `JSONPyWizard`_ — A ``JSONWizard`` helper to skip *camelCase* and preserve keys as-is.
 * `JSONListWizard`_ — Extends ``JSONWizard`` to return `Container`_ objects instead of *lists* when possible.
 * `JSONFileWizard`_ — Effortlessly convert dataclass instances from/to JSON files on your local drive.